growdigital/natureworks.org.uk/content/articles/defiinition.md

 * No fertilisers (fertility from mineral accumulators and nitrogen fixers)
 * No compost (compost in-situ)

-The book I always recommend is Martin Crawford’s [Creating a Forest Garden](https://www.agroforestry.co.uk/product/creating-a-forest-garden-2/).
+The book I recommend is Martin Crawford’s [Creating a Forest Garden](https://www.agroforestry.co.uk/product/creating-a-forest-garden-2/).